-Sales Tax is collected on behalf of a state or national government by the individual store.
-Thus a sales tax account is a liability- it represents money owed by the business to the government.
+Sales Tax is collected on behalf of a state of national government by the individual store.
+Thus a sales tax account is a liability- it represents money \owed\ by the business to the government.

-To add a sales tax account, create an account in the Chart of Accounts as a liability account, check all of the "tax" checkboxes, and answer the following question as "yes:"
+To add a sales tax account, one would create an account in the COA as a liability account, check all of the "tax" checkboxes, and answer the following question as "yes:"